MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-mysql-resource-provider-deploy.md

 To deploy the MySQL resource provider, open a **new** elevated PowerShell window (not PowerShell ISE) and change to the directory where you extracted the MySQL resource provider binary files.

 > [!IMPORTANT]
-> We strongly recommend using **Clear-AzureRmContext -Scope CurrentUser** and **Clear-AzureRmContext -Scope Process** to clear the cache before running the update script.
+> We strongly recommend using **Clear-AzureRmContext -Scope CurrentUser** and **Clear-AzureRmContext -Scope Process** to clear the cache before running the deployment or update script.

 Run the **DeployMySqlProvider.ps1** script, which completes the following tasks: